ynnckth/pi-lego-car/README.md

 `npm install`

 ### Run
-Start the application running on port 8081 (su permissions are needed to control the Pi's GPIO pins) mjpeg-streamer is started in parallel running on port 8080 providing the video stream:
+Start the application running on port 8081 (su permissions are needed to control the Pi's GPIO pins)
 `sudo npm start`

 Open a browser and enter the Pi's IP-address:
 `<ip-addr>:8081`

+and control the rover in your LAN.